-We provide investment advisory services to a variety of clients, including individuals, pension and profit sharing trusts, insurance companies, foundations, charitable organizations and other "institutional clients," such as mutual funds.
+We provide investment advisory services to a variety of clients, including individuals, pension and profit-sharing trusts, insurance companies, foundations, charitable organizations and other "institutional clients," such as mutual funds.
 A representative client list is available upon request.

-Outside of formalized wrap account programs, our minimum account size is typically \$1,000,000 and \$5 million for institutions.
-In addition, we reserve the right to refuse proposed management responsibilities or to resign from the management of any individual account.
+Outside of formalized wrap account programs, our minimum account size is typically \$500,000 for equity portfolio management and \$1,000,000 for fixed-income portfolio management.
+In addition, we reserve the right to refuse to accept proposed management responsibilities or to resign from the management of any individual account.